-Moto Razr’s panel folds right in the center to provide a symmetrical candy bar when opened.
-The panel used is a plastic P-OLED panel with 876 x 2142p resolution.
-At the touch of your finger, you can instinctively notice the difference after using Gorilla Glass.
+When opened, Moto Razr’s panel folds right in the center to provide a symmetrical candy bar.
+The board used is a plastic P-OLED panel with 876 x 2142p resolution.
+You can instinctively notice the difference at the touch of your finger after using Gorilla Glass.

 It just doesn’t feel right.
-That doesn’t mean it’s bad, but before using this you should get rid of the pre-installed notion of what a smartphone display should feel like.
+That doesn’t mean it’s terrible, but before using this, you should eliminate the pre-installed notion of what a smartphone display should feel like.

 The Razr’s hinge cannot support its weighed standing and sitting.
 It must be fully open or fully closed for it to work.
 It was one of the fun things I appreciated about the Flip, which I love with this clamshell form factor.

 The same goes for single bottom-firing speakers.
-It’s not too noisy, but it’s relatively clear, at least in the overall emission.
+It’s not too noisy but relatively straightforward, at least in the overall emission.

-One more thing I’d like to mention is that it’s also potentially the most damning thing about Razr.
+I want to mention that it’s also potentially the most damning thing about Razr.
 You can’t open it with one hand!
-It sounds like you can do it exactly, but in practice, it requires precision and is difficult to do on the fly.
+It sounds like you can do it exactly, but in practice, it requires precision and is challenging to do on the fly.

 It ruins every point of having a flip phone!
 Like in the 2000s, you could fold.
 This is something Motorola needs to pay attention to.
-Modern flip phones must have the same features that made the original flip phones so useful.
+Modern flip phones must have the same features that made the original flip phones helpful.

 Quick flipping to answer calls and end calls is essential to the experience.
-You can answer and hang up calls using the action you’re talking about, but it’s not as polished as you need to be.
+You can answer and hang up calls using the action you’re talking about, but it’s not as polished as needed.

-The external display looks great with punchy colors and is a traditional glass OLED, this time doing a lot more without opening the phone.
-Unlike previous models, where the Quick View display was more like a smartwatch for notifications and music control (using the main camera for selfies), you can now launch almost any app.
+The external display looks excellent with punchy colors and is a traditional glass OLED, this time doing much more without opening the phone.
+Unlike previous models, where the Quick View display was more like a smartwatch for notifications and music control (using the primary camera for selfies), you can now launch almost any app.

-Of course, it’s limited by the space of 2.7 inches gOLED, but it handles most apps surprisingly well and makes it easy to use Social media such as YouTube, Snapchat, Facebook, Instagram, Twitter, WhatsApp, and more without opening your phone.
+Of course, it’s limited by the space of 2.7 inches OLED.
+Still, it handles most apps surprisingly well and makes it easy to use Social media such as YouTube, Snapchat, Facebook, Instagram, Twitter, WhatsApp, and more without opening your phone.
 You can also play the game.

-It’s not the brightest display outdoors, and the plastic may be a bit more reflective than glass, but it’s still very useful in direct sunlight.
+It’s not the brightest display outdoors, and the plastic may be a bit more reflective than glass, but it’s still beneficial in direct sunlight.

 The Motorola Razr 5G never won any awards for cameras, and Motorola has a solid history of releasing phones with an operating system very close to native Android.

-The Razr 5G has a 48MP primary camera that uses quad pixel binning technology to create 12MP images.
-This camera does a great job for its purpose but pales in comparison to the many shooting experiences of fairly cheap phones like Motorola Moto G200 5G.
+The Razr 5G has a 48MP primary camera that uses quad-pixel binning technology to create 12MP images.
+This camera does an excellent job for its purpose but pales compared to the many shooting experiences of relatively cheap phones like Motorola Moto G200 5G.

-In everyday scenarios, you can capture fairly sharp detail, but the shot softens quickly when the lighting level is reduced.
+You can capture pretty sharp detail in everyday scenarios, but the shot softens quickly when the lighting level is reduced.
 You can also get a nice, natural blur effect when shooting close-ups.

-A front camera is a 20MP number that also uses quad pixel binning.
-This sensor doesn’t do anything more than video calls, and it serves that purpose well.
-Because the front display makes it very easy to take selfies or record your videos using the main camera.
+A front camera is a 20MP number that also uses quad-pixel binning.
+This sensor doesn’t do more than video calls.
+It serves that purpose well because the front display makes it easy to take selfies or record videos using the primary camera.

 At the heart of the Razr, 5G is the processor Qualcomm Snapdragon 765G, with 8 GB of RAM and 256 GB of storage.
-Although expanding the memory is not possible, nearly 230 GB of space for applications and multimedia files is sufficient for most users.
+Although expanding the memory is impossible, nearly 230 GB of space for applications and multimedia files is sufficient for most users.

 There is no need to compromise on performance, the Qualcomm platform has already been tested on many models, and the level of performance that Snapdragon SoCs typically reach is equated to delivering speed and responsiveness in all situations.

 Razr comes with Android 10 and Motorola’s My UX software extension.
-For beginners, Motorola offers a near-stock version of Android with some truly useful features that you can turn on and off.
+For beginners, Motorola offers a near-stock version of Android with some handy features that you can turn on and off.

 Not to mention the battery life provided by the 2,800mAh battery.
-This phone can quickly charge up to 15W via the USB-C connector, which should help alleviate some of the battery failures, but it’s quite difficult to make a living with the Moto Laser as it doesn’t last long.
+This phone can quickly charge up to 15W via the USB-C connector, which should help alleviate some of the battery failures, but it isn’t easy to make a living with the Moto Laser as it doesn’t last long.

-The first world problem is also that wireless charging would be nice as it can simply plug into a QI charger at work all day, but here it’s not a luxury.
+The first-world problem is that wireless charging would be excellent as it can simply plug into a QI charger at work all day, but it’s not a luxury here.

 The Motorola Razr 5G launched in September 2020 and retails for $1,399 / £1,399, making it clear that this is a premium phone and its unique foldable form factor doesn’t come cheap.